Efficient Graph Condensation via Gaussian Process: Experiments

-To assess whether the graph data condensed using the GCGP method preserves the structural and semantic information necessary for downstream tasks, we conduct a series of experiments.
-These experiments involve applying the condensed data to various models to evaluate its adaptability and effectiveness in contexts beyond the initial condensation process.
-The results demonstrate the robustness and applicability of the GCGP method, offering a basis for further exploration of its utility across diverse scenarios.
+\wl{To evaluate whether the graph data condensed by GCGP retains essential structural and semantic information for downstream tasks, we apply the condensed data to train a variety of GNN models.
+This setting allows us to assess the generalization ability of GCGP beyond the model used during condensation.
+The experimental results show that models trained on GCGP-condensed graphs consistently achieve competitive performance, demonstrating the robustness and transferability of the condensed data to different GNN architectures.}

 Table~\ref{tab:gel} summarizes the generalization performance of graph data condensed by various methods—GCond, GC-SNTK, and the proposed GCGP—on multiple GNN models, including GCN~\cite{kipf2016semi}, SGC~\cite{wu2019simplifying}, APPNP~\cite{gasteiger2018predict}, GraphSAGE~\cite{hamilton2017inductive}, and KRR~\cite{vovk2013kernel}, across the Cora, Citeseer, and Pubmed datasets.
 Notably, the proposed GCGP method demonstrates competitive performance, achieving the highest or near-highest average accuracy across a majority of datasets and models.
 On the Cora dataset, GCGP achieves the highest average accuracy of 78.7\%, marginally surpassing the performance of GC-SNTK, which records an average accuracy of 78.0\%.
 It demonstrates strong generalization across architectures, achieving an accuracy of 82.6\% with KRR and 79.0\% with SGC.
 In contrast, baseline methods such as GCN-based condensation and APPNP-based condensation show significantly lower average accuracies of 30.1\% and 53.7\%, respectively.
 These results underscore the robustness of GCGP compared to alternative approaches.